 No products in the cart.

-Understanding how to negotiate and set your art prices is skill you must possess before you are ready to take that leap of faith into the professional art world.
+Understanding ways to negotiate and set your art prices is skill you must possess before you are ready to take that leap of faith into the professional art world.
 Being a successful, professional artist not only takes artistic talent, but it also demands solid business sense.

 As artists we love the creative aspect of our art careers however, the business side of our art careers can be intimidating.
 Below, this guest article by my friends at ArtBistro shares some great steps to help you deal with prospective art clients and ways to negotiate and set prices for better art sales and commissions. ~Lori